digitalbazaar/bedrock/README.md

 Features
 --------

-For a complete list of features included in Bedrock, see the [FEATURES][] file.
+For an example list of features provided by Bedrock modules, see the [FEATURES][] file.

 FAQ
 ---